front-end-intermediate/session-11/readme.md

 // app code
 const store = createStore()
 const unsubscribe = store.subscribe( () => {
-	//

 })
 ```

-Updating the state.
+## Updating State

 We need a way to describe state changes in our application.
 We'll use actions for this.

 An action is an object which describes what sort of transformation you want to make to your state.